vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Regularization for SVMs.md

 This is as the smaller the [[hinge loss]] is, the more complex the coefficients $\beta_i$ are, thereby indicating that they might hold a higher value.

 Therefore, the calculation of the magnitude of $\beta_i$, as $||\beta||$, will be higher the lower the [[hinge loss]] is.

+When this regularization term is introduced, the higher a parameter $C$ is, the greater the loss will be.

+Therefore, given that an extra penalty is introduced, the model weights are updated in a manner that allows for some error, by increasing the margin between the decision boundary and the [[support vectors]].